OpenBao Restore Using MinIO

 Verify OpenBao secrets:

 Port-forward to localhost:8200 to access the OpenBao UI.
-Then sign in with your admin credentials and verify that secrets, policies, and configurations are restored correctly.
+Then sign in with your admin credentials and verify that secrets, policies, and configurations were restored correctly.

 # Port-forward to OpenBao